 I can’t tell you how many times I have traveled Interstate 5 (I-5) over the Grapevine.
 Let’s just say it’s been a lot.

-For those who don’t know, the Grapevine is the section of I-5 that traverses the Tejon Mountains between California’s southern San Joaquin Valley and South Coast regions.
+For those who don’t know, the Grapevine is the section of I-5 that traverses the Tejon Pass between California’s southern San Joaquin Valley and South Coast regions.
 For that matter, I can’t tell you how many times I have had to have brake work done on account of those travels.
 To be sure, at least one.